 Catchment Action NSW funding evaluation

 Catchment Action NSW is the NSW Government’s regionally-delivered project funding to address state natural resource management priorities.
-Since 2008, these funds have been allocated using the Commission’s six-stage decision-making process that uses multi-criteria analysis as a decision support tool.
+Since 2008, these funds have been allocated using our six-stage decision-making process that uses multi-criteria analysis as a decision support tool.
 The process is transparent, repeatable, adaptable, and aims to maximise likely return on investment.

 - Local Land Services are delivering projects that align with a broad interpretation of the funding themes under the agreement, including biodiversity conservation, threatened species, Aboriginal cultural heritage and native vegetation management